-Enter to win \$500 and be featured in the 2023 calendar!
+Enter to win \$500 and be featured in the 2025 calendar!

-We're seeking photos that highlight the year-round landscapes, festivals and communities of Berrien County.
-The Cook Calendar photo contest is open to amateur and professional photographers alike.
+We're seeking photos for next year's calendar.
+Please send us pictures taken throughout the year showcasing the landscapes, festivals, and communities of Berrien County.
+Our photo contest is open to amateur and professional photographers alike.

-See this year's winner and finalists, plus rules and guidelines inside on page 22.
+See this year's winner and finalists, plus contest rules and guidelines on page 22.

-Enter our 2023 Emergency Information Calendar Photo Contest beginning in May at CookCalendarPhotos.com
+Enter our 2025 Take Your BEST SHOT Photo Contest beginning in May at cookcalendarphotos.com.